pytest-dev/pytest/doc/en/doctest.rst

 when executing text doctest files.

 The standard ``doctest`` module provides some setting flags to configure the strictness of doctest tests.
-In py.test You can enable those flags those flags using the configuration file.
+In pytest You can enable those flags those flags using the configuration file.
 To make pytest ignore trailing whitespaces and ignore lengthy exception stack traces you can just write: